RiptideNetworking/Riptide/README.md

 Additionally, you can set up a `MessageExtensions` class to extend the functionality of the `Message` class.
 This is helpful if you wish to send custom objects over the network—being able to directly Add/Get a `Vector3` from a message is much more convenient than having to call the Add/GetFloat method 3 times in a row.
 Refer to the [Unity demos](https://github.com/tom-weiland/RiptideNetworking/tree/main/Demos/Unity) for an example.

+Note that if you installed Riptide via the Unity package manager, `Message` extension methods for several types (including `Vector3` and `Quaternion`) are [already included](https://github.com/tom-weiland/RiptideNetworking/blob/main/UnityPackage/Runtime/MessageExtensionsUnity.cs).

 ### Creating and Sending Messages
 Messages are created like this:
 ```
 Message message = Message.Create(<messageSendMode>, <messageId>);
 ```
-`<messageSendMode>` should be set to either `MessageSendMode.reliable` or `MessageSendMode.unreliable`, depending on how you want your message to be sent.
+`<messageSendMode>` should be set to either `MessageSendMode.reliable` or `MessageSendMode.unreliable`, depending on how you want your message to be sent.<br/>

-`<messageId>` should be set to the message's ID (a ushort).
+`<messageId>` should be set to the message's ID (a `ushort`).
 This ID will allow the other end to determine how to handle the message upon receiving it.

 To add data to your message, use:
 ```